 Immediately.
 Chop chop–literally.

 Some of my most significant accomplishments and life lessons have been birthed out of tragedies, mistakes, weaknesses, and fears.
-It is often on this journey under the sun that we find ourselves in circumstances that are incredibly uncomfortable.
+It is often on this journey under the sun that we find ourselves in incredibly uncomfortable circumstances.
 We may have moments that turn into seasons where we want to check out.
 We huddle up in a fetal position and hold our broken souls, or we run full throttle, keeping busy with life, never slowing down long enough to deal with our past or present wounds.

 Can we sit still long enough to question why we take flight or sit paralyzed—why we scream to be noticed or slink into corners?
 Why we need to fill up a room with our grandeur, or why we feel invisible and unworthy of being seen.